Topology and Dynamics of the Contracting Boundary of Cocompact CAT(0) Spaces: The topological dynamics of the action on the boundary

 \begin{theorem} Let $X$ be a proper CAT(0) space such that $G$ acts geometrically on $X$.
 If $\partial_cX \neq \emptyset$ and $G$ is not virtually cyclic then the orbit of each point in $\partial_cX$ is dense.

 \end{theorem}

-This is very similar to a result of Hamenst\"adt's on the limit set when the group contains a rank one isometry \cite{H09}.
+This is very similar to a result of Hamenst\"adt on the limit set when the group contains a rank one isometry \cite{H09}.

 In the spirit of treating the contracting boundary as a replacement of the Gromov boundary for CAT(0) spaces it is natural to ask is whether axial isometries act with North-South Dynamics and if the group $G$ acts as a convergence group action on $\partial_cX$.
+Recall that an axial isometry is an isometry that fixes a geodesic, called the axis of the isometry, these are also called loxodromic or hyperbolic isometries in the literature.
 Because the contracting boundary is not compact the classical formulations of these dynamical properties will have to be reinterpreted somewhat.

 \begin{theorem} Let $X$ be a proper CAT(0) space on which $G$ acts geometrically.
 Let $g_i$ be a sequence of isometries in $G$ such that $g_ix \to \gamma^+$ where $\gamma^+ \in \partial_cX$, then there is a subsequence of $g_i$'s where $g_i^{-1}x \to \gamma^-$ for some $\gamma^- \in \partial_cX$ and for every open neighborhood $U$ of $\gamma^+$ and every compact set $K \subseteq \partial_cX - \gamma^-$ we have uniform convergence of $g_i(K) \to \gamma^+$.